Color Combinations – Exploring Unique and Exciting Color Scheme Ideas

 These colors make each other stand out and provide a nice contrast.
 You can use these color combinations to create images that stand out.
 However, too many of these colors can become overpowering and annoying.

-Complementary palettes grab attention but should be easy to view and are mostly used for things like logos and packaging for products.
+Complementary color schemes grab attention but should be easy to view and are mostly used for things like logos and packaging for products.
 If you are looking to incorporate more colors, you can use a split-complementary palette.
 As with complementary colors, they sit opposite each other but instead of only selecting a color and its complement, you choose another color next to it and its complement.
 These colors still provide contrast but are easier on the eyes.

 Analogous Colors

 These are simply colors that can be found close to each other on the color wheel and can be any number from two to five colors.
 When used in color combinations, they can create a harmonious look.
 The colors will accent and work great together.
 Some popular color scheme ideas include muted varieties of analogous colors.
+Analogous color combinations create beautiful harmonies when used properly.

 Tetradic Color Combinations